0xUniko/Etwas-fuer-Bewerbung/README.md

-alHere are some projects, seminars, courses I have engaged in and learned a lot.
+Here are some projects, seminars, courses I have engaged in and learned a lot.

 ### Drug Sensitivity Ranking